Microsoft-Web/NodeCamp/Presentation/BuildingTheBackend/BuildingTheBackend/Demo.md

 <a name="summary" />
 ## Summary ##

-By completing this demo, you have learned how to create a simple chat application where communictaion between users and server is implemented using Socket.IO module.
+By completing this demo, you have learned how to create a simple chat application where communication between users and server is implemented using the Socket.IO module.
 You have also seen how to save/retrieve messages to/from a NoSQL database like Azure DocumentDB.

 ---